 1. They intended on living in the home while renovations were underway.
 (This is a recipe for discomfort, at minimum.
 In fact, many a marriage has crumbled under this kind of stress.
 Paying for a short-term rental is much easier and more comfortable for homeowners undertaking a major home renovation.)

-2. The scope of renovations would include every room of the house, including the single bathroom and their bedroom.
+2. The renovations would include every room of the house, including the single bathroom and their bedroom.
 (Where would they sleep or go to use the toilet or shower?)

 Examiner.com is featuring Myers Constructs in a 5-article series.
 Check out the first installment here!